ravendesignsystem/rds/src/docs/dev/understanding-rds/concepts-makeup/index.md

 While this section is a must read for RDS developers, we encourage content creators and site users to read on to get a better understanding of the core concepts that make up RDS.

+> Our design system isn’t our UI kit or our style guide.
+It’s the shared language we have when we talk about our work. https://ux.shopify.com/the-system-always-kicks-back-d94b945407f2

 ## A shared vocabulary

 The following terms are used throughout RDS to articulate the systems’s underlying structure: